When is the next recruitment for the Enrolled Nurse Transition to Practice Program?

 When do I submit requests for my clinical rotations for the program?

-Requests for clinical placements are submitted after you have accepted your offer of employment from ACT Health.
+Requests for clinical placements are submitted after you have accepted your offer of employment from Canberra Health Services.
 You will be advised of the closing date for these requests by email from the EN Co-ordinator.